 Ingredients: Water (Aqua), Disodium Cocoamphodiacetate, Cocamidopropyl Betaine, Sodium Laureth Sulfate, Cocamidopropyl Hydroxysultaine, Glycol Distearate, PEG-7 Glyceryl Cocoate, Lactic Acid, Propylene Glycol, Ethoxydiglycol, Butylene Glycol, Persea Gratissima (Avocado) Fruit Extract, Polyquaternium-10, Pentylene Glycol, Glycerin, Disodium EDTA, Sodium Lactate, Serine, Urea, Sorbitol, Sodium Chloride, Allantoin, Diazolidinyl Urea, Triethanolamine, Methylparaben, Propylparaben, Fragrance (Parfum).

-These products were provided for review, but as always these are my honest opinions.
+These products were provided for editorial consideration, but as always these are my honest opinions.
 This post also contains affiliate links – if you decide to click through and support Lab Muffin financially (at no extra cost to you), thank you!
 For more information, see Disclosure Policy.